 In this case most importantly get yourself a really nice white wine and some good stock.
 It really does make all the difference.

-Apparently, you are more likely to see this duck ragu served over gnocchi.
+Apparently, you are more likely to see this duck ragu served over gnocchi in Italy.
 But I love a good meat sauce through pasta.

 Speaking of the pasta I went with some bucatini because along with the classic bucatini all’amatriciana I think this type of pasta works really well for these thin ‘broth’ type meat sauces.

 I have been playing around with this recipe for a while.
 In this case, rushing food really is not a good idea.

 I did try this recipe in both the Instant Pot and the slow cooker.
 However, as both of those devices do not facilitate evaporation you need to force this afterwards.